anticomputer/ovpn-mode/README.md

 - `i`: remote link info for the selected ovpn
 - `b`: switch to the output buffer for the selected ovpn

-`M-x ovpn-mode-dir-set` lets you point ovpn at any additional directories. ovpn-mode will maintain state for any running configurations, so you can switch between multiple directories and keep state accordingly.
+`M-x ovpn-mode-dir-set` lets you point ovpn-mode at any additional directories. ovpn-mode will maintain state for any running configurations, so you can switch between multiple directories and keep state accordingly.

 This is something I wrote to fit my exact use case (i.e. I like to be able to pop into and out of multiple openvpn configurations).
 It should work on any UNIX-like system that has sudo and openvpn available but I've only tested it on Linux.